-India, China troops clash at Himalayan border with 'casualties on both sides'
+India, China troops clash at Himalayan border, 'casualties on both sides'

 “Both sides suffered casualties that could have been avoided had the agreement at the higher level been scrupulously followed by the Chinese side,” Indian foreign ministry spokesman Anurag Srivastava said in a statement.

-A Chinese foreign ministry spokesman in Beijing said there was a serious violation of a consensus reached by the two countries.
+A Chinese foreign ministry spokesman said there had been a serious violation of a consensus reached by the two countries.

 “What’s shocking is that on June 15, the Indian side severely violated our consensus and twice crossed the border line and provoked and attacked the Chinese forces, causing a violent physical confrontation between the two border forces,” Zhao Lijian told reporters in Beijing.